nickdraper8/nickdraper8/README.md

 ### Hi.
 My Name is Nick Draper, welcome to my GitHub Profile!
-Currently, I work at Draftkings in Boston as a Software Engineer using technologies like React, Gatsby, GraphQL, Node.js, JavaScript and of course HTML and CSS.
-In my free time, I like to work on personal coding projects, hike 4000 footers in New Hampshire, snowboard, and explore my home of South Boston.
+Currently, I work at Draftkings in Boston as a Seniot Software Engineer using technologies like React, Gatsby, GraphQL, Node.js, TypeScript and of course JavaScript, HTML and CSS.
+In my free time, I like to work on personal coding projects, hike 4000 footers in New Hampshire, snowboard, and explore my home of Boston.

 If you are interested in connecting, please feel free to contact me:
 - [LinkedIn](https://www.linkedin.com/in/nicholas-draper/)